mattvenn/minecraft-pi/big-buildings/big-buildings.md

  in Python.
 * You will need: Minecraft with the Python API

-It's possible to build amazing things in the Minecraft world, and we can often do them a lot quicker with a few Python tricks!
+It's possible to build amazing things in the Minecraft world, and it can often be a lot quicker with a few Python tricks!

 \ ![shuttle](space-shuttle.jpg)
 Image courtesy of [crpeh](https://www.reddit.com/r/Minecraft/comments/14i1lu/we_are_ready_for_liftoff_captain/)